Sydney-Informatics-Hub/selectio/README.md

 - Mutual Information Regression (see 'selectio.models.mi')
 - General correlation coefficients (see 'selectio.models.xicor')

-Moreover, this package includes multiple functions for visualisation of feature ranking and hierarchical feature clustering.
+## Feature Importance Scores and Cross-Correlations

-Note that the current feature importance models support numerical data only.
+The current feature importance models support numerical data only.
 Categorical data will need to be encoded to numerical features beforehand.

+All model scores are normalized to unity, i.e., $\sum _i^{N_{features}} score_i = 1$

+This package includes multiple functions for visualisation of the importance scores and automatic feature ranking.

+Feature-to-feature correlations are automatically clustered using hierarchical clustering of the Spearman correlation coefficients (for more details see `utils.plot_feature_correlation_spearman`).

 ## Installation